splx7/ethiopia_apv_fm/README.md

 **UNAUTHORIZED USE, REPRODUCTION, OR DISTRIBUTION IS STRICTLY PROHIBITED.**

-This financial model and all associated documentation are the exclusive property of the copyright holder.
-No part of this software may be:
+This financial model and all associated documentation are the exclusive property of ENVELOPS CO., LTD. No part of this software may be:

 - Copied, reproduced, or distributed in any form
 - Modified, adapted, or created derivative works from